zestia/ember-async-tooltips/README.md

 Optional.
 Tooltips will be automatically positioned around the outside edge of the element if no `@position` is specified.

-##### Example

-If the element is positioned in the 'bottom left' of the viewport, then tooltip will be displayed _above_, so as to remain visible.
+For example: If the element is positioned in the 'bottom left' of the viewport, then tooltip will be displayed _above_, so as to remain visible.

 You can use the arguments `@rows` and `@columns` to tweak how the positioning algorithm decides what 'bottom left' means.

 Please see the [positioning library](https://github.com/zestia/position-utils#zestiaposition-utils) for more information on the possible positions.

-##### Custom positioning

-You can set `@position` to be a function.
+You can also set `@position` to be a function.
 It will receive the element's position in the viewport.
 You are then free to return an appropriate counter position for your tooltip. e.g:

 <details>
   <summary>Example</summary>